Predictia/AQUA/diagnostics/global_time_series/README.md

 ## Data requirements

-The diagnostic reads various model runs (NextGEMS Cycle 3 at the moment) to compute and plot global mean time series.
-In addition, the time series can be extended to inclued ERA5 reanalysis data as reference.
+The diagnostic reads various model runs to compute and plot global mean time series.
+In addition, the time series can be extended to inclued any dataset as reference.

 ## Examples